Am I ready for a tech job? Honest signals that beat “I finished a course”

 A baseline interview test run (or the job readiness challenge) gives you cold feedback about reasoning quality under time - a signal many self-taught candidates never measure until a real screen.

-Add mock interviews to stress-test communication: the market hires people who can think out loud, not only people who can type in silence.
+Add interview practice to stress-test communication: the market hires people who can think out loud, not only people who can type in silence.

 If you are honest about two gaps, you can improve them in a week.
 If you hide ten gaps, you will feel “not ready” forever.